EndaMagennis/tuatha_transport/README.md

 ## Background to Tuatha

 The inspiration to create a website based on this industry comes from personal experience.
 My father founded and owned a leading art transportation company before retirement, giving me a unique insight into the inner workings of such a company.
-Tuatha is a slightly more corporate, and expansive version of the former family business.
+Tuatha is a slightly more corporate and expansive version of the former family business.
 As a Galway-based company, the logo bares the Galway colours of maroon and white.
-The name Tuatha, which translates to 'tribe', is also a refernce to Galway being the 'City of Tribes'.
+The name Tuatha, which translates to 'tribe', is also a reference to Galway being the 'City of Tribes'.

 ---
 ## User Stories